MingkunLishigure/SiCL/README.md

 :speech_balloon: **Remark**:

-In MaskCL, during the training process, it needs to prepare the original dataset along with the corresponding dataset of person masks.
+In SiCL, during the training process, it needs to prepare the original dataset along with the corresponding dataset of person masks.

-The mask images used in the **MaskCL** are generated based on human parsing networks.
+The mask images used in the **SiCL** are generated based on human parsing networks.

 In this study, we employed [SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing) for pedestrian silhouette extraction.